luttje/Key2Joy/README.md

 1. Run `Key2Joy.Cmd.exe enable` in a command-prompt:

-   * This will start Key2Joy if it's not already running. *(Note: you need to have started Key2Joy.Gui.exe at least once since installing)*
+   * This will start Key2Joy if it's not already running. *(Note: you need to have started the GUI app (Key2Joy.exe) at least once since installing)*
    * By default it will enable the last used profile
    * You can use `--profile default-profile` to specify which profile file to enable (you don't have to include the `.k2j.json` extension)